-Hydrotherapy is becoming more and more common in the pet industry, and it's no surprise considering how much success humans have from including as part of overall physiotherapy and recovery.
-The veterinary industry has begun to evolve in helping obese dogs lose weight, gently rehabilitate the injured and arthritic dogs, and provide a fun activity that keeps senior dogs strong without being too hard on their joints.
+Hydrotherapy is becoming more common in the pet industry based on its success and popularity in human physiotherapy and recovery.
+The veterinary industry evolved in helping obese dogs lose weight, gently rehabilitate injured and arthritic dogs, and provide a fun activity that keeps senior dogs strong without being too hard on their joints.

-It's been long proven that swimming can help better deal with arthritis, and recent studies have demonstrated the same with osteoarthritic dogs.
+It's been proven that swimming can help with arthritis, and recent studies demonstrated the same with osteoarthritic dogs.
 There's also been a number of studies done on the benefits of hydrotherapy for dogs.
-A 2011 study showed that hydrotherapy not only helps with OA, but also helps dogs with cranial cruciate ligament and hip dysplasia.
+For example, a 2011 study showed that hydrotherapy not only helps with OA, but also helps dogs with cranial cruciate ligament and hip dysplasia.

 Other studies showed positive results for canine elbow dysplasia, and improvements for gait and range of motion among even healthy dogs.
 Another 2011 study with 13 obese dogs showed how exercise regime using underwater dog treadmills was particularly helpful for safe weight management.

-Currently, underwater treadmill for dogs is the most popular type of hydrotherapy among pets and their owners.
-And if you’d like to start working on preventive care with your dog, looking for ways to help them stay in shape or recover from an injury or deal with arthritis, here are some things you should know about dog underwater treadmills.
+Currently, underwater treadmill for dogs is the most popular type of hydrotherapy.
+And if you’d like to start working on preventative care with your pet, looking for ways to help them stay in shape or recover from an injury or deal with arthritis, below are some things you should know about dog underwater treadmills.